eeejay/101atron/README.md

 ## Run the database and configure the bot

+_You don't need to run the redis server anymore.
+It is only necessary when your bot is set up to tweet via cron job, so that the scheduled task can grab the queue from persistant storage.
+If you don't provide a redis port or address, the bot will use a memory-based queue_

 So the first thing we need to make this run is our database.
 Run a Redis server as a background process if you're not already running one:

 `$ redis-server &`